+These uncontrolled closers do not meet the requirements in Approved Document B 2006 edition for self-closing devices (see 3.1 Introduction for details).
 These closers are totally exposed to the fire conditions and are normally of low power and low mass.
 For this reason they are unlikely to remain operative for a period of time long enough for an unlatched door to satisfy the test requirement whether the doorset incorporates a thermally-activated sealing system or not.
-Certain designs might satisfy this requirement: it is particularly important therefore to check whether they have satisfied the fire test requirements when used in conjunction with an unlatched door assembly.

 They are generally unsuitable for use on a latched door assembly unless they comply fully with the requirements of BS EN 1154 to ensure that they apply enough force, from any angle, to overcome the frictional resistance of the latch.
-It is also important to be sure that the external elements do not create a thermal bridge across the thickness of the door, so fire test evidence must be obtained from the manufacturer.
 There are various types of face-fixed jamb closers, some of which can have the spring pressure relaxed very easily.
 In the absence of specific performance test evidence, this type of closer should NOT be considered for fire doorset use.